-Class players of the year Patrick Baldwin Jr (Juniors), Emoni Bates (Sophomores) and D.J.
-Wagner (Freshmen) headline the 2019-20 Underclass All-American Elite team.
+Class players of the year Jalen Duren (Juniors), D.J.
+Wagner (Sophomores) and Derik Queen (Freshmen) headline the 2020-21 Underclass All-American Elite team.

-Two juniors and a sophomore named to the 26th Annual All-American Elite Team headline a group of 75 elite players selected to the 2019-20 Underclass All-American Elite team powered by ballislife.com.
+Five juniors and a sophomore named to the 27th Annual All-American Elite Team headline a group of 75 elite players selected to the 2020-21 Underclass All-American team powered by ballislife.com.